From blind date to Botswana's stars, Prince Harry charts love for U.S. actress Meghan Markle

-LONDON (Reuters) - Just four weeks after a blind date with U.S. actress Meghan Markle that left him “beautifully surprised”, Britain’s Prince Harry took his wife-to-be on a trip to Botswana to camp under the stars in his tent.
+LONDON, Nov 27 (Reuters) - Just four weeks after a blind date with U.S. actress Meghan Markle that left him beautifully surprised, Britain’s Prince Harry took his wife to be on a trip to Botswana to camp under the stars in his tent.

-Harry, 33, Queen Elizabeth’s grandson and fifth-in-line to the British throne, and Markle, 36, best known for her role in the U.S. TV legal drama “Suits”, got engaged this month at their cottage in London over a roast chicken dinner.
+Harry, 33, Queen Elizabeth’s grandson and fifth-in-line to the British throne, and Markle, 36, best known for her role in the U.S. TV legal drama “Suits”, got engaged this month in London, announcing the news on Monday.

-In their first broadcast interview since announcing the news earlier on Monday, Harry and Markle held hands as they discussed the moment of their proposal and their courtship.

-“It was just an amazing surprise.
-It was so sweet and natural, and very romantic.
-He got on one knee,” Markle said.
-“I could barely let you finish proposing.
-I said, ”can I say yes now?“”

-Harry said that he had not watched the show which made Markle’s name, and Markle too was relatively unfamiliar with Britain’s royal family before meeting Harry.

-“I had never watched ‘Suits’, I had never heard of Meghan before and I was beautifully surprised when I walked into that room and saw her.
-I was like, ‘OK well I‘m going to have to really up my game here’,” Harry said.
+“I had never watched Suits, I had never heard of Meghan before and I was beautifully surprised when I walked into that room and saw her.
+I was like I‘m going to have to really up my game here,” Harry told the BBC.

 “It was I think about three maybe four weeks later that I managed to persuade her to come and join me in Botswana and we camped out with each other under the stars.”